chandantiwari/mindmeld/README.txt

 could maybe later become an NTJ.
 That's why pred_forest will show 4 top functions, in order of importance.

-The training / testing scheme is as follows: once the regressor is trained, 3 choices are made to predict top two functions.
+The training / testing scheme: once the regressor is trained, four choices are made to predict top two functions.
 The number of matches between prediction and reality, which we call "hits" are averaged over the test set and become the final score.

 ## Data